FluegelsApps/iot-utilities/docs/app-changelog.md

     - shortcuts to open connections to previous devices
     - connection and security information of device can be stored
     - functionality to reconnect after successful authentication
+- new documentation features
+    - support of anchors

 ### Reworked features and improvements: